-Betta fish can be angry for a variety of reasons.
-They may become angry if they don’t have enough room to swim, if their territory is threatened, or even if they aren’t fed on time.
-They will show anger by flaring their gills, spreading their fins, and swimming erratically around the tank.
+Betta fish can be angry if they don’t have enough room to swim, if their territory is threatened, or even if they aren’t fed on time.
+An angry betta flare is enough to show you how they feel as they flare their gills, spread their fins, and swim erratically around the tank.

-Some of the most common reasons why betta fish can get angry are:
+Some of the most common reasons why betta fish get angry are:

 - Being kept in a small space – Bettas need room to remove themselves from threatening situations.